Important Terms Related to Your Home Loan

-The Home Affordable Refinance Program, or HARP, may help borrowers with loans held by Fannie Mae or Freddie Mac, refinance into a more affordable mortgage.
-Borrowers who are not behind on mortgage payments but have been unable to get traditional refinancing because of a decline in the value of their home may be eligible to refinance through HARP.
+The Home Affordable Refinance Program, or HARP, helped borrowers with loans held by Fannie Mae or Freddie Mac, refinance into a more affordable mortgage.
+Borrowers who were not behind on mortgage payments but had been unable to get traditional refinancing because of a decline in the value of their home were eligible to refinance through HARP.

 Home Equity Conversion Mortgage, or HECM, is FHA’s reverse mortgage program that enables homeowners to withdraw some of the equity in their home with limitations , or a single disbursement lump-sum payment at the time of mortgage closing.

 Home Equity Line of Credit, or HELOC, is a line of credit extended to a homeowner that uses the borrower’s home as collateral.
 It’s an “open-end” line of credit that allows homeowners to borrow repeatedly against their home equity.
 It is usually secured by a second mortgage.

 The Housing & Economic Recovery Act of 2008, or HERA, was designed primarily to address the subprime mortgage crisis, authorized the Federal Housing Administration to guarantee up to $300 billion in new 30-year fixed rate mortgages for subprime borrowers if lenders write-down principal loan balances to 90 percent of current appraisal value.

 The Home Mortgage Disclosure Act (HMDA) requires many financial institutions to maintain, report, and publicly disclose information about mortgages.